ojeks31/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints the alphabet in lowercase, and then in uppercase Write a program that prints the alphabet in lowercase, Write a program that prints all possible combinations of single-digit numbers.
+Write a program that prints the alphabet in lowercase, and then in uppercase Write a program that prints the alphabet in lowercase, Write a program that prints all possible combinations of single-digit numbers. assign a random number to the variable n